rokmc756/CloudBerry/README.md

 ## CloudBerry Database Arichtecture
 ![alt text](https://github.com/rokmc756/GPFarmer/blob/main/roles/cbdb/images/greenplum_architecture.webp)

-## What is GPFarmer?
+## What is CloudBerry?
-GPFarmer is ansible playbook to deploy CloudBerry Database conveniently on Baremetal, Virtual Machines and Cloud Infrastructure.
-It provide also many extensions to install such GPText, madlib, GPCC, postgis as well.
-The main purpose of this project is actually very simple.
-Because i have many jobs to install different kind of cbdb versions and reproduce issues & test features  as a support engineer.
-I just want to spend less time for it.

-If you are working with cbdb such as Developer, Administrator, Field Engineer or Data Scientist you could also use it very useful with saving time.
+Cloudberry Database, built on the latest PostgreSQL 14.4 kernel, is one of the most advanced and mature open-source MPP databases available.
+It comes with multiple features, including high concurrency and high availability.
+It can perform quick and efficient computing for complex tasks, meeting the demands of managing and computing vast amounts of data.

-## Where is GPFarmer from and how is it changed?
+## Where is CloudBerry from and How is it changed?
 GPFarmer has been developing based on cbdb-ansible project - https://github.com/andreasscherbaum/cbdb-ansible.
 Andreas!
 Thanks for sharing it.
 Since it only provide install cbdb on a single host GPFarmer support multiple hosts and many extensions to deploy them and support two binary type, rpm and bin.

 ## Supported cbdb and extension version
-* cbdb 4.x, 5.x, 6.x, 7.x
-* GPCC 4x, 6x, 7.x
-* GPTEXT 3.x.x
-* madlib 1.x, 2.x
-* postgis 2.x
+* CBDB 1.6.x

 ## Supported Platform and OS
 * Virtual Machines
 * Baremetal
 * RHEL / CentOS / Rocky Linux 5.x,6.x,7.x,8.x,9.x
-* Ubuntu 18.04

 ## Prerequisite
 MacOS or Fedora/CentOS/RHEL should have installed ansible as ansible host.